 Piotrek: What is not so great?
 Antagonists, as usual.
 Marvel heroes, in movies, mostly struggle with themselves 😉 Here, the first generation of mutants essentially lost, and their only victory was in saving the hope the young ones brought.

 Ola: But is this really hope?
 I won’t spoil anything but there is a scene of communal vendetta that finds its graphic roots in stories like Children of the Corn.
 One that left me very much in doubt as to the moral compass of the next generation – abused, freakishly powerful children without the moral guidance of Professor X, or even Spidey.
 The question of who will they become is an open one – but transcending one’s past is a very difficult challenge.

 Ola: It’s definitely one of the best superhero movies to date.
-A surprisingly ambitious, thought-provoking and very well played movie touching upon themes and topics not often mentioned in contemporary Hollywood productions, but staying true to its comic book origins.
+A surprisingly ambitious, thought-provoking and superbly acted movie touching upon themes and topics not often mentioned in contemporary Hollywood productions, yet staying true to its comic book origins.
 I especially liked the references to the Weapon X program, and X-24 showing in detail what Wolverine could have had become if not for the X-Men and Professor X. And I couldn’t but admire both Hugh Jackman’s and Patrick Stewart’s roles.

 Score: Piotrek 9,5/10